Open In Colab

 The box dimensions are \(5\times5\times15\).
 The reason for using such an elongated box will become clear later; note that it is on the margins of acceptability, being only twice as wide as \(r_{\mathrm{cut}}= 2.5\).

 Start the run in the following cell.
-Before running, the above configuration file is copied to the input file config_old.dat
+Before running, the file mc_muca.hdf5, if it exists, is removed.

 [ ]: